cyber-leah/grc-portfolio/Technical-Writing/all-washed-up-cybersecurity-memo.md

 ## Conclusion

-While All Washed Up has made excellent strides in its use of technology, it must now take proactive steps to mitigate associated cyber risks.
+While Bubbly Car Wash has made excellent strides in its use of technology, it must now take proactive steps to mitigate associated cyber risks.
 Implementing these recommendations will help protect customer information, maintain brand trust, and reduce the risk of costly breaches or incidents.

 ---